MLeadbetter/prng/README.md

 The test suite only tests for implementation details, it makes no attempt to comprehensively test the PRNG engine.
 Other people have already done [that](http://xorshift.di.unimi.it/).

 ## Virtual at test time
-So long as you're using gtest in the recommended way, the TEST environment variable should be defined.
-This will enable the class to be mocked.
-For actual compilation none of the member functions are virtual.
+For performance reasons the functions are only made virtual at test time to allow for mocks.
+To do this the TEST macro should be defined.
+If the PRNG include is below the gtest include (as is common convention) you won't need to set up any additional compilation flags.